Euphony Audio Transport and Drive

 After reconnecting the AudioAanZee Reference Flow music server and adding a HiFace EVO USB to SPDIF converter as the Wadia 521 does not have USB, I went to the Roon audio setup screen.
 There I was greeted with a big cheerful Roon symbol, followed by Euphony, hiFace and ALSA.

 It’s great having these zones at your fingertips and Roon makes swapping between them childs play.
-It works smoothly and quickly and again the music plays.
-This time around the sound is great.
-Nay, it’s excellent!
-In spite of the USB to SPDIF conversion, this is a sound that is on par with what I am normally used to from other high quality streaming endpoints.
+It works smoothly and quickly and in spite of the USB to SPDIF conversion, the sound quality is really excellent!